Our work is made possible through the support of the following organisations:

 Ruby Lowe on Tony Birch

 Part of the force of Tony Birch’s latest novel Women and Children is its concerted quietness.
 I don’t mean meekness, or a lack of vision or commitment – this is a novel about male responsibility in the face of domestic violence, and the roles family and friends play as the abuse escalates.
 But it is also a novel about race, theology, and labour.
 As big and as loud as these topics are, Birch’s storytelling allows him to address them carefully, slowly, and cumulatively.
-In a moment when domestic violence rates are increasing, when violent acts against women and children are being nearly constantly reported in the news, Birch ask his readers patiently to observe contexts of family violence, and the institutions and ideologies that enable it to flourish.
+In a moment when domestic violence rates are increasing, when violent acts against women and children are being nearly constantly reported in the news, Birch asks his readers patiently to observe contexts of family violence, and the institutions and ideologies that enable it to flourish.
 While these topics have appeared in Birch’s fiction since Shadow Boxing (2006), Women and Children is his first novel to cohere around the problem of domestic violence, placing it at the centre of the reader’s attention.

 Published less than a year after Women and Children, Birch’s On Kim Scott provides a guide to reading the Wilomin Noongar author’s formidable works.
 Birch draws on his two decades-long engagement with Scott’s writing, offering an exploration of the latter’s novels, with a particular focus on Benang: From the Heart, recently reissued in a twenty-fifth anniversary edition.
 Birch also situates Scott’s writing within the Wilomin Noongar Language and Stories Project, a program that Lilly Brown has described as part of an ‘urgent promotion of regional Australian languages emergent from place in the ongoing process of regeneration and healing’.
 Birch stresses that Scott’s writing is not a simple rewriting of narratives of Australian triumphalism, nor is it assimilable to post-colonial narratives of ‘answering back’ the coloniser; rather, Noongar stories are ‘autonomous and independent, and precede the myths that were invented to displace them’.
 On Kim Scott asks the reader to learn a new way of reading Aboriginal literature, one that recognises Aboriginal being itself as a ‘quiet moment of triumph’.